rayrlam/vue-testing/README.md

 ## Features (Planned)

+This Todo application is being developed using Test-Driven Development (TDD) principles.
+The main features include:

 - Create, Read, Update, and Delete (CRUD) operations for todo items
 - User authentication and authorization
 - Todo item categorization and filtering